France SAS & Holding for a Crypto Startup: Apport-Cession and Mère-Fille (2026)

 EffectDividends broadly exempt except a 5% quote-part de frais et charges subject to IS

 So the effective tax on upstreamed dividends is low.
-The conditions and the precise computation are technical and expert-comptable / avocat-fiscaliste-confirmed.
+The conditions and the precise computation are technical and confirmed with an expert-comptable or avocat fiscaliste.

 This is a corporate structure, not a crypto regime

-The SAS/holding structure addresses share gains and dividend flowsnot the crypto-asset tax treatment itself.
-Crypto held/earned by the operating company is still subject to the applicable corporate accounting and tax rules, and special instruments (e.g. French BSPCE) have their own regime.
+The SAS/holding structure addresses share gains and dividend flows, not the crypto-asset tax treatment itself.
+Crypto held or earned by the operating company is still subject to the applicable corporate accounting and tax rules, and special instruments such as French BSPCE have their own regime.
 Both layers are analysed with French counsel.

 Practical guidance